What is Force?

 - When two persons are pushing a box in opposite directions and the magnitude of both the forces is equal, then box will not move, because the difference of two forces will be equal to zero.

 Let a person applying 4 unit of force in one direction and the other person is also applying 4 unit of force in opposite direction on the same wooden box.

 Therefore, the magnitude of total force = 4 unit – 4 unit = 0

-(b) If one person is applying a force of 4 unit in one direction and another person is applying a force of 6 unit in opposite direction,
+- If one person is applying a force of 4 unit in one direction and another person is applying a force of 6 unit in opposite direction,

 Then total magnitude of force = 6 unit – 4 unit = 2 unit